snl-dakota/dakota/docs/user/usingdakota/inputfile/model.rst

 whereas the kriging surface uses Maximum Likelihood Estimation to compute its correlation coefficients.
 More information on the numerical methods used in the surface fitting codes is provided in the Dakota Developers Manual :cite:p:`DevMan`.

 The set of design points that is used to construct a surface fit model is generated using either the DDACE software package :cite:p:`TonXX` or the LHS software package :cite:p:`Ima84`.
 These packages provide a variety of sampling methods including Monte Carlo (random) sampling, Latin hypercube sampling, orthogonal array sampling, central composite design sampling, and Box-Behnken sampling.
-More information on these software packages is provided in Chapter `[dace] <#dace>`__.
-Optionally, the quality of a surrogate model can be assessed with surrogate metrics or diagnostics as described in
+See :ref:`dace` for more information on these software packages.
+Optionally, the quality of a surrogate model can be assessed with :ref:`surrogate metrics or diagnostics <models:surf:diagnostics>`.
-Section `1.4.3.11 <#models:surf:diagnostics>`__.

 .. _`models:surf:taylor`: